bolouie/tic-tac-toe/README.md

 A simple single-player Tic-Tac-Toe game built using HTML, CSS, and JavaScript, where you can play against a basic AI.

-Coded by Bo Louie with instructor Chris Kim in Designing Artificial Intelligence (AI) applications at [OCAD University](https://continuingstudies.ocadu.ca/search/publicCourseSearchDetails.do?method=load&courseId=12164429&selectedProgramAreaId=17820&selectedProgramStreamId=17837)
+Coded by Bo Louie with instructor of Designing Artificial Intelligence (AI) applications at [OCAD University](https://continuingstudies.ocadu.ca/search/publicCourseSearchDetails.do?method=load&courseId=12164429&selectedProgramAreaId=17820&selectedProgramStreamId=17837)

 ## Features